DEPARTMENT: Governmental and Community Relations

 ACCOUNTABLE TO: Director of Governmental and Community Relations

 Works to promote and achieve the goals of the Minnesota Nurses Association (MNA) by mobilizing nurses to become active in the electoral and policy arenas.
 The Temporary Political Organizer will work with a team to implement the electoral and legislative initiatives of MNA in order to further the goals of nurses at the local, state, and federal levels.
-The three primary areas this position will work with are education and turnout for the Presidential Primary, state and local electoral efforts for member-endorsed candidates, and member organizing around MNA’s legislative program.
+The primary duties of this position include educating MNA members on the legislative and electoral processes, engaging nurses in MNA’s 2022 electoral efforts for endorsed candidates, and organizing nurse members around MNA’s legislative program.
 Duties may include, but are not limited to:

-- Educating members on Minnesota and other MNA state’s early vote program, caucus processes and MNA’s legislative and administrative priorities.
+➢ Educating members on the2022 elections, Minnesota early vote program, and MNA’s legislative priorities.

-- Implementing member-to-member or member-to-public political programming, including e-mail, text, phone, virtual worksite campaigns, and potential door-to-door, if deemed safe due to the COVID-19 pandemic.
+➢ Implementing member-to-member or member-to-public political programing, including e-mail, text, phone, door-to-door, and worksite campaigns.

-- Using NGP VAN or Labor Action Network (LAN) to pull data and reports as well as upload information.
+➢ Using Action Builder, NGP VAN or Labor Action Network (LAN) to pull data and reports as well as upload information.

 The position may include long and irregular hours, including weekends and evenings.
 Travel is required, including occasional overnight stays.

-Education: Bachelor Degree or comparable experience is preferred but not required.
+Education: Bachelor Degree or comparable experience is preferred.

-Salary: Per the MNASO Local 1, Unit 2 Contract Agreement, starting salary is $76,128 annually and includes competitive benefits.
-MNA is an EEO/AA employer.
+Salary: Per the MNASO Local 1, Unit 2 Contract Agreement, starting salary is $78,229.
+MNA is an EEO/AA Employer.

-Contact: Send letter of application, resume and references to Wesley DeBerry at Wesley.DeBerry@mnnurses.org.
+Contact: Send letter of application, resume and references to Wesley DeBerry, MNA Human Resources Manager, at firstname.lastname@example.org.